SabeloMkhwanzi/bubbleStreamr/README.md

 git clone https://github.com/SabeloMkhwanzi/bubbleStreamr
 ```

-2. open a terminal in the root directory of the project and run:
+2. open a terminal in the root directory of the project and run: If not runing add `npm install --force`

 ```bash
 npm install